infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 Notice that coefficients to variables can simply be put alongside variables without having to use the `*` operator.
 Also, note that all of these expressions are stored in a container referred to as a `GenericAffExpr` which is a `JuMP` object for storing affine expressions.
-Furthermore, this object is parameterized by [`GeneralVariableRef`](@ref) since it is the lowest common variable reference type in common between hold variables and infinite variables.

 !!! note
     Where possible, it is preferable to use [`@expression`](@ref) for defining